williamleif/social-lstm/README.md

 Note that in the reported results for the LSTM models in the paper, we ran a hyperparameter sweep over learning rates in [0.001, 0.01, 0.1, 0.5], model dimensions [64, 128, 256], dropout parameters [0, 0.2, 0.4], and we considered 2-layer and single-layer LSTMS.
 All LSTM models used a batch size of 512.
 The results reported in the paper are the test set scores of the best models on the validation sets from this sweep.
-In general we found the LSTM results to be reasonably stable across random restarts with a standard deviation around 0.5 AUC.
+In general we found the LSTM results to be reasonably stable across random restarts with a standard deviation of the AUC to around 0.5 (assuming a range of [0,100], as in the paper).
 Finally note that some model variants (e.g., appending the social embeddings) are in the code but not discussed in the paper, as we found these to underperform the presented variant.

 For the Random Forest models we found that increasing the number of trees led to stronger performance and so increased the number of trees to 500 (from the default value of 10).